 Here’s an example that involves both a routine and a bad habit.
 Your normal routine and bad habit dictate that you spend each evening watching hours of mindless television starting with the news.
-In order to increase your personal productivity, a better choice would be devoting at least an hour of that time to meditating, planning, reading, or exercising.
+In order to increase your personal productivity, a better choice would be to devote at least an hour of that time to meditating, planning, reading, or exercising.

-When you begin your workday, which tasks do you do first.
+When you begin your workday, which tasks do you do first?
 Taking on the most difficult one first is the best choice for increasing your productivity.
 Save simple tasks like reading and replying to emails for the latter part of the day.

 2. Most Efficient Approach